Why tick control is important:

-Ticks are an increasing problem in the UK1 and Ireland.
-Their bites can:
+Ticks are an increasing problem worldwide, and that includes the UK.

-New research 1 has demonstrated that the number of ticks carrying Lyme disease (Borreliosis) in the UK is much higher than previously thought and that at least 15% of dogs have ticks, often without the owner’s knowledge.
-This means that the potential for undiagnosed tick-borne disease may be much higher than previously thought 2.
+Research has demonstrated that the number of ticks in the UK carrying Lyme disease plus other infections is much higher than previously thought, and that many dogs have ticks attached, often without the owner’s knowledge.
+This means that the potential for undiagnosed tick-borne diseases are on the increase.

-Ticks can be found anywhere that wildlife goes (e.g. pheasants, blackbirds, hedgehogs, badgers, foxes, squirrels and deer), where livestock grazes (e.g. cows, and sheep), and where the vegetation (e.g. grasses, heather, bracken, trees or garden shrubs) is sufficiently dense enough to provide a higher level of humidity that ticks need to survive.
+Ticks can be found where wildlife and livestock graze and where vegetation, (e.g. grasses, heather, bracken, trees or garden shrubs) is sufficiently dense to provide a higher level of humidity for ticks to thrive.
 This can include town parks and gardens.

-Whether you have a cat, dog, horse, pony or you keep exotic animals that have access to the outdoors, your pet may be at risk from tick bites.
+Whether you have a cat, dog, horse, pony, or keep exotic animals that have access to the outdoors, your animals may be at risk from tick attachment and bites.

 Ticks are more abundant in late spring to early summer, and again during autumn.
-However, they can be active all year round, even on mild winter days (above 3.5 °C), including when snow is on the ground.
+However, they are known to enjoy year round activity.

 Tick control – how it works